 "No" can be a dirty word.
 I don’t like being the bad guy.
 I don’t like missing out.
 But by refusing to say no, I am jeopardizing what is most valuable to me.

-For example: we’re well into January at this point, and I simply cannot fathom why my New Year’s resolutions to eat better, exercise more, cure cancer, solve the problem of world hunger, and resolve the national debt haven’t been chugging along…
+For example: we’re well into the year at this point, and I simply cannot fathom why my New Year’s resolutions to eat better, exercise more, cure cancer, solve the problem of world hunger, and resolve the national debt haven’t been chugging along…

 Okay, okay, so maybe my hyperbole is showing.
 But, I’m beginning to think there’s a really important theme behind all these failed plans.
 We simply don’t make room for the practical whens and hows of our resolutions.

 If you’re resolved to exercise more, but aren’t going to bed early enough to wake up in the mornings, how will this exercise happen?
 If you’re resolved to return to family dinners, but you haven’t cut out some of the Netflix time, when exactly are these family dinners taking place?
 If you’re resolved to cut the clutter and finally give that closet a cleanout, but you spend your Saturdays at the mall instead of face-to-face with your clutter, who is going to give your wardrobe a restart?

 We are resolved to change our lives, but we refuse to change our habits.
 We do not have the time or space to exercise, to sit down together as a family, to clean a closet, to read a book, to create something new.

 If we are resolved to do these things, then we must choose them.
 Really, actually choose them.
 And this choosing means saying no. It means saying no to some of the things we are doing to make space in our lives for the things we want to be doing.

 Create your (short!) list of priorities for the year.
 These could be anything from reading just three books this year to sitting down for dinner twice a week.